Joint supply occurs when two goods are produced together from the same origin / raw material.

 - The diagram on the left represents the supply of beef.
-If there is increase in demand for beef, then supply of beef will rise.
+If there is an increase in demand for beef, then the supply of beef will rise.

 - With more cows in production, there will be also a shift to the right in the supply of leather.

-Joint supply usually arises because producing a good, creates a by product.
-Refining oil, created gasoline (petrol) as by-product – with advent of petrol engine, the by-product became more desirable than the initial product of kerosene.
+Joint supply usually arises because producing a good, creates a by-product.
+Refining oil, created gasoline (petrol) as a by-product – with the advent of the petrol engine, the by-product became more desirable than the initial product of kerosene.